-- 6.4.2.
-The timing for the collision warning modes referred to in paragraph 5.5.1. shall comply with the provisions of paragraph 5.2.1.1. - 6.5.
-Warning and Activation Test with a Moving Vehicle Target - 6.5.1.
-The subject vehicle and the moving target shall travel in a straight line. in the same direction. for at least two seconds prior to the functional part of the test. with a subject vehicle to target centreline offset of not more than 0.2m.
+6.5.
+Warning and Activation Test with a Moving Vehicle Target

+The subject vehicle and the moving target shall travel in a straight line, in the same direction, for at least two seconds prior to the functional part of the test. with a subject vehicle to target centreline offset of not more than 0.2m.

 Tests shall be conducted with a vehicle travelling at 30 and 60 km/h and target travelling at 20 km/h (with a tolerance of +0/-2 km/h for both the subject and the target vehicles).
-If this is deemed justified, the technical service may test any other speeds for subject vehicle and target vehicle within the speed range as defined in paragraph 5.2.1.3.
+If this is deemed justified, the technical service may test in any test condition within the conditions specified in paragraph 5.2.1.4. and with any other speeds listed in the tables in paragraph 5.2.1.4. and within the prescribed speed range as defined in paragraph 5.2.1.3.
+Outside of the conditions of Paragraph 5.2.1.4., the Technical Service may verify that the control strategy is not unreasonably changed or AEBS switched off.
+The report of this verification shall be appended to the test report.
+If this is deemed justified, the Technical Service may test any other speeds for subject vehicle and target vehicle within the speed range as defined in paragraph 5.2.1.3.